Skip to Content

 explore/ vs tests/

-When an exploration becomes stable enough for CI, copy it to tests/ and switch from test.pick to test.each.
+When an exploration becomes stable enough for CI, move it to tests/.
+If a picked example set should become a full regression matrix, switch from test.pick to test.each.

 What’s next?